clerk/orgs/README.md

 - Roles and Permissions
 - Verified Domains and Enrollment Modes
 - Invitations
-- Easy context shifting in your app via the `<OrgSwitcher />` component
+- Easy context shifting in your app via the `<OrganizationSwitcher />` component
 - Organization Metadata
 - Customizable Enterprise-grade SSO for each of your customers